Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 go version: go1.22.x

 Record the first line (e.g., 1.76.6).
-You will write this to build-manifest in step 7.
+You will write this to the build manifest in Step 7.

-Also check the Mango:
+Also check the Mango (from your laptop):

 ssh root@192.168.8.1 'tailscale --version'

-OPERATOR_KEY="tskey-auth-XXXXXXXXXXXX" # replace with your key
+OPERATOR_KEY="tskey-auth-XXXXXXXXXXXX" # replace with your tag:operator key

 STUDENT="yourname" # replace with your student slot (e.g. alpha)